-What Causes a Thick Rind in Citrus Fruit
+What Causes a Thick Rind in Citrus Fruit?

 Very simply, a thick peel on any kind of citrus fruit is caused by a nutrient imbalance.
 The thick rind is caused by either too much nitrogen or too little phosphorus.
-Technically, these two issues are one in the same, as too much nitrogen will affect how much phosphorus a plant will take up, thus causing a phosphorus deficiency.
+Technically, these two issues are one and the same, as too much nitrogen will affect how much phosphorus a plant will take up, thus causing a phosphorus deficiency.

 A phosphorus deficiency will cause almost the same results, but depending on the levels of nitrogen, the tree may not look as lush.
 Regardless, the rinds on citrus fruits from citrus trees affected by too little phosphorus will be thick and the fruit inedible.